 Free GHIC and EHIC

-The free European Health Insurance Card (EHIC) is being phased out following the Brexit deal in favour of the new, also free, Global Health Insurance Card (GHIC).
+The free European Health Insurance Card (EHIC) is being phased out following the Brexit deal in favour of the also free Global Health Insurance Card (GHIC).
 You can still use an EHIC for now, but if you've not got one, you'll normally need to apply for a GHIC.
-Both cards get free or discounted medical care in all EU countries.
+Both cards get free or discounted medical care in all EU countries and Switzerland.

 Thanks to former MSE Rose Harris-Birtill who wrote our original EHIC guide – some of the content, where relevant, is still included here.

-The new GHIC and the EHIC are both free and do essentially the same thing.
+The GHIC and the EHIC are both free and do essentially the same thing.

-If you're a UK national living in the UK, they entitle the holder to the same medical treatment as a local citizen at state-run hospitals and GPs in any European Union country – extremely useful in emergencies.
+If you're a UK national living in the UK, they entitle the holder to the same medical treatment as a local citizen at state-run hospitals and GPs in any European Union country and Switzerland – extremely useful in emergencies.

 That means if a local citizen gets free medical treatment then you do too – but if they pay, you pay the same rates.
 As this is a reciprocal agreement, it also means EU citizens can use the NHS in the same way.

-Prior to 1 January 2021 (once the Brexit transition period had ended and following a Brexit deal), you were also covered with an EHIC in some non-EU countries including Iceland, Liechtenstein, Norway and Switzerland.
-This is no longer the case and neither card is valid outside the EU if you're a UK citizen living in the UK.
+Prior to 1 January 2021 you were also covered with an EHIC in Iceland, Liechtenstein and Norway.
+This is no longer the case and Switzerland is now the only country outside the EU to accept cards held by UK citizens (who live in the UK).

 It's also worth noting a GHIC or EHIC doesn't cover you if you're going abroad specifically to get treatment – see the NHS website for more info.